-MLS 306 2 credits Applied Leadership II
+MLS 306 - Applied Leadership II (2)

 This course continues to build on the basics of MLS 305.
 It completes preparation for the Leader Development and Assessment Course and focuses on leadership at the platoon (40 adults) and company (120 adults) level.
 Small-unit tactics and training are emphasized.
 Information is provided to help the student make wise decisions about military service options.
 Commitment to military service is required.
 This course is for ROTC students only.
 (This course will be taught at the University of Delaware.)
-Prerequisite(s): MLS 305
+Prerequisite: MLS 305.

-MLS 315 4 credits Leader Evaluation
+MLS 315 - Leader Evaluation (4)

 This is an advanced, four-week off-campus, hands-on leadership education and assessment course.
 Real life individual and collective leadership challenges and opportunities are provided.
 This course is held at Fort Lewis, Washington.
 All expenses are paid.
 Commitment to military service is required.
 Restriction: Permission of instructor required.
-(This course will be taught at the University of Delaware.)
-Prerequisite(s): MLS 305 and MLS 306
+Prerequisite: MLS 305 and MLS 306.

-MLS 365 3 credits Military History Studies
+MLS 365 - Military History Studies (3)